 Michelle lives with her husband and daughter a stone’s throw away from the Popo Agie River.
 On summer evenings they can be found on the front stoop chatting with neighbors walking by.

-My kind of livable is an epic hike through the Wind River Range with a gaggle of 2-legged and 4-legged friends.
+Is an epic hike through the Wind River Range with a gaggle of 2-legged and 4-legged friends.